 About the Author

 Nikolas R. Hedberg, D.C., D.A.B.C.I., D.A.C.B.N., B.C.N.P.
 Dr. Nikolas Hedberg wanted to be a doctor since he was 5.
 That passion stayed with him through many years of education and private practice, helping patients get well from all over the world.
 The most exciting thing about practicing is the detective work that he gets to do with each patient, to uncover the causes of their health problems.
 There is nothing more rewarding than discovering what has been causing the health problems of someone who has been searching for answers and guiding them back to optimal health.
 He spend a great deal of time reading the latest scientific research so he can be on the cutting-edge of both conventional and alternative medicine.
 He believes that there is no single best form of medicine.
 He uses the best of all forms of medicine to help each patient, to the best of his abilities.
 No one should be treated as a lab test or in a “cookie-cutter” way.
-He practices “Functional Medicine” which is truly a individualized medicine that looks at all potential aspects of each patient’s unique health situation.
-Functional medicine looks at all the systems of body as being connected without isolating a single organ or body system.
+He practices “Functional Medicine” which is truly an individualized medicine that looks at all potential aspects of each patient’s unique health situation.
+Functional medicine looks at all the systems of the body as being connected without isolating a single organ or body system.
 He was drawn to the functional medicine model because it is so individualized and leaves no stones unturned.
 Read more about Dr. Hedberg, here.
-Follow him on Facebook, Twitter and Google+.
+Follow him on Facebook, Twitter, and Google+.

-Questions or anything to ask Dr. Hedberg about your the thyroid hormone?
+Questions or anything to ask Dr. Hedberg about your thyroid hormone?
 We want your thoughts in the comments section–Please!